-The funding plan is for the Scheme to hold assets equal to the value of the benefits earned by employees, based on a set of assumptions used for funding the Scheme.
+The funding plan is for the Scheme to hold assets equal to the value of the benefits earned by employees, based on a set of assumptions used for funding the scheme.
 The funding assumptions differ from the assumptions used to calculate the figures for these accounts, and therefore produce different results.
-If there is a shortfall against this funding plan, then the Company and Trustee agree on deficit contributions to meet this deficit over a period.
+If there is a shortfall against this funding plan, then the Group and Trustee agree on deficit contributions to meet this deficit over a period.

-The mortality assumption used at 31 March 2022 is 115% S3NA CMI\2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 10%, and all other parameters set at their default values.
-The mortality assumption used at 31 March 2021 was 105% S2PA CMI\2020 core projections with a long-term rate of improvement of 1.0% pa.
-Based on these assumptions, a male currently aged 60 years old has a life expectancy of 25.4 years (2021: 25.5 years), a female currently aged 60 years old has a life expectancy of 28.2 years (2021: 27.8 years), a male currently aged 40 years old will expect to have a life expectancy of 26.5 years (2021: 26.7 years) when they reach age 60 and a female currently aged 40 years old will expect to have a life expectancy of 29.4 years (2021: 29.0 years) when they reach age 60.
+The mortality assumption used at 31 March 2023 is 115% S3NA CMI_2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 20%, and all other parameters set at their default values.
+The mortality assumption used at 31 March 2022 was 115% S3NA CMI_2021 extended projections with a long-term rate of improvement of 1.0% pa, w2021 parameter of 10%, and all other parameters set at their default values.
+Based on these assumptions, a male currently aged 60 years old has a life expectancy of 25.2 years (2022: 25.4 years), a female currently aged 60 years old has a life expectancy of 26.2 years (2022: 28.2 years), a male currently aged 40 years old will expect to have a life expectancy of 26.4 years (2022: 26.5 years) when they reach age 60 and a female currently aged 40 years old will expect to have a life expectancy of 29.3 years (2022: 29.4 years) when they reach age 60.